 Saturday, 24 June 2017

-This is a name given to sudden death of otherwise health infant.
-It is common during the first year of life and occur during sleep.
+This is a name given to sudden death of an otherwise healthy infant.
+It is common during the first year of life and occurs during sleep.

 Handwriting: What It Tells About Personality And Personality Traits